It was my best friend who first pointed out to me that my Aunt Mina was beautiful.

 “And what about her eyes?
 Did you notice how kind they are, almost smiling?”

 “I notice that they are really big.
 You see, smiling is the action of the lips.”
 I explained, painfully to Maria, who I thought was being really stupid.
 “Maybe, we can try other adjectives that more properly describe her eyes.
 Her eyes are really big, and seeing.
 How about that?”

 Maria rolled her eyes and then her enjoyment returned.
 “Well, so now that we have established that she is beautiful and kind with smiling lips and seeing eyes…there’s only one thing left to do.”
 Maria declared, the all time Miss-Know-It-All was back in action.

-I frowned in confusion when Maria looked at me expectantly, as though she expected my cleverly clear and organized brain was able to read her (insert your own adjectives, for I have run out words to describe how chaotic her mind could be) mind.
+I frowned in confusion when Maria looked at me expectantly, as though she expected my cleverly clear and intelligently organized brain to be able to read her (insert your own adjectives, for I have run out words to describe how chaotic her mind could be) faculty of thoughts.

 “What?!”
 I asked, exasperatedly.